Seeded Program (U16, U18, U21) 1998 and older

 The SEEDED COMPETITION COMMITTEE administers the criteria, which are established to select seeded competitors (15 years and older) to fill the Maine quotas to elite events, and selects the coaching staff to accompany these racers and recommends changes in the Maine Teams as needed.
 Committee:

 Laurel Lashar –email@example.com

-SEEDED COMPETITORS are those athletes born in 1995 or older.
-U18, U21 are eligible to be selected to fill a state quota slots and represent Maine at the FIS Development, Eastern Jr. FIS finals and U18 & U21 USSA Finals.
+SEEDED COMPETITORS born in 1998 or older.
+U18, U21 are eligible to be selected to fill a state quota slots and represent Maine at the FIS Events, Eastern Jr. FIS finals and U18 & U21 USSA Finals.
 U16 athletes are eligible to be selected to the Marriot U16 Jr. championships and Eastern U- 16 Finals.
-For athletes to be considered for these quotas, your 2013-2014 USSA and MARA membership needs to be active at the time of selection.
+For athletes to be considered for these quotas, your 2014-2015 USSA and MARA membership needs to be active at the time of selection.

 State quota of 5 will include at least 3 U18 athletes.
 These athletes will be selected by NTSM (see below).
 Notice of intent to compete for seeded competitors will be due within 48 hours of the publishing of the list of automatics by the Eastern USSA office.
 The initial quota list will be sent to all registered seeded coaches.
 After the seeded chair announces the Maine quota list, coaches have 24 hours to confirm an athlete’s attendance, in writing, at the event.
 If an athlete’s name is on the Maine quota list for an event and the athlete does not attend the event, the athlete will not be considered in next selection process.
 Coaches who submit Development forms to the Eastern USSA are required to send copies electronically to the Seeded Committee Chair, Laurel Lashar Fax 237-3026 or e-mail firstname.lastname@example.org